monk-io/docs/_mkdocs/docs/guides/basic-app.md

 ### Adding Mongo

-Great, now let's define the missing `yourname/tutorial-mongo` runnable in terms of the existing MongoDB template.
+Great, now let's define the missing `yourname/tutorial-mongo` runnable in terms of the existing MongoDB Kit.
 Add this to the `system.yaml` file:

 === "system.yaml"